Yash-Ankush/Calculator_App/README.md

 ## Usage

-- Open the app on your device or emulator.
+- Open the app on your device or emulator (Expo go) for android.
 - Use the buttons to perform basic calculations.
 - Press `C` to clear the display.

-## Contributing

-If you'd like to contribute to the project, feel free to fork the repository and submit pull requests with your improvements!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify the details according to your project, and add any additional features or instructions that you think are relevant!
-Let me know if you'd like any changes.